vishvAsa/kalpAntaram/kANe/v1p1/64_medhAtithi.md

 579

-has been differently explained in the bhāsya.
-Saṅkara does explain that passage of the Chāndogya differently.
+has been differently explained in the bhāsya. Śhaṅkara does explain that passage of the Chāndogya differently.
 But this is not all.
 In various other places Medhātithi seems to have in view the Sārirakabhāsya of Sarkara.
 For example, he makes an obeisance to Parabrahma like an advaitin vedānta vedya-tattvaya...parasmui Brahmane namah'.
-On I. 80 he ha8782 before himn Saṅkara's bhāsya on the sūtra 'lokavat tu Tilakaivalyam' ( Vedantasutra II.
+On I. 80 he ha8782 before himn Śhaṅkara's bhāsya on the sūtra 'lokavat tu Tilakaivalyam' ( Vedantasutra II.
 1. 33 ).
 He, however, seems to have favoured the position that the attainment of noksa is due763 not to mere correct knowledge but to the combina tion ( samuccurya) of knowledge and learma ( vide remarks on Manu VI.
 32, 74-75 and XII.
 87-90 ).
 This was probably due, as Kullika remarks784 ( on I. 3), to his being a profound studeut of Mimamsā.

 Froin Medhātithi’s bhāsya it is perfectly clear that the text of Manu on which he commented was practically the same that we have now.
 He refers to ancient (cirantana) expositors of Manu (on V. 127 ) and to former ( pūrva ) ex positors (IV.
 176, II.
 134, X. 21 ).
 He discusses various read ings in several places ( vide III.
 119, IV, 99, 185, 229,